AdobeDocs/experience-manager-65.en/help/assets/reuse-assets-using-msm.md

 >[!TIP]
 >
 >You can quickly see the statuses of live copies of other folders without having to browse too much.
-Just change the folder in the pop-up list in the upper middle part of the **[!UICONTROL Live Copy Overview]** interface.
+Change the folder from the upper middle part of the **[!UICONTROL Live Copy Overview]** interface.

 ### Quick actions from References rail for source {#refrailsource}